-The positive economic development of the German Bundesliga came to an abrupt halt with the spread of COVID-19 at the end of the 2019/20 season.
-New revenue records of more than EUR 4 billion, as in the last pre-pandemic season 2018/19, have no longer been possible in light of the severely limited match attendances throughout the last two years.
-Even though a more regular operation is expected for the upcoming season, the impact of the COVID-19 pandemic on game operation was still omnipresent during the 2021/22 season.
-In addition, the club financials have been heavily hit by the effects of ghost games, limited international travel, and declining transfer fees, putting the future of many clubs into jeopardy.
-Consequently, in these times of crisis, professional management is more than ever essential to ensure the continued existence of the respective club.
-The last year has shown impressively that well-managed companies with a robust business model were able to recover more quickly in the aftermath of the pandemic than unprofessional organizations.
+The optimistic economic trajectory of the German Bundesliga came to an abrupt halt with the emergence of COVID-19 towards the end of the 2019/20 season.
+Achieving new revenue records exceeding EUR 4 billion, as in the last pre-pandemic season of 2018/19, became unattainable due to severely limited match attendances during the 2020/21 and 2021/22 seasons.
+Although regular operations resumed, the lingering effects of the COVID-19 pandemic persisted during the 2022/23 season.
+Furthermore, club finances have been severely impacted by a recent rise in transfer fees and player salaries driven by inflation and investors, thereby jeopardizing the future of numerous clubs.
+Consequently, during these times of crisis, proficient management is more crucial than ever to ensure the ongoing existence of respective clubs.
+The years of the COVID-era have impressively demonstrated that well-managed companies with a robust business model recovered more swiftly in the aftermath of the pandemic compared to unprofessional organizations.